luanblakaj/pku_thesis/README.md

 Notes
 - No data, docs, or outputs are stored in this repository.
 - Keep your data files local and do not commit them.
+- On request the data and output files can be shared.